Array ( ) Array ( )

 Financial Hardship

 Guided by our DEI Commitment, LeadingAge seeks to eliminate barriers to participation by making financial support available to sponsoring organizations that are unable to cover the full participant fee.
+Partial scholarships (up to $3,000) are available to individuals with a demonstrated financial need or hardship situation and a commitment to ongoing professional (and personal) development.
 Interested individuals should complete the financial hardship statement in their application.

 Selection Criteria